Dubpubber/The-Creative-Grant-Mod/README.md

 #Some mentions
 My man, [aubergine18](http://steamcommunity.com/profiles/76561198190710127) made an amazing effort to create a [modding guide](http://steamcommunity.com/sharedfiles/filedetails/?id=480978426).
 I used it a ton making this project, use it!
 You can find the rest of his work [here](http://steamcommunity.com/profiles/76561198190710127/myworkshopfiles/?section=guides&appid=233450).
 Be sure to thank him as well.

+#Update (9/20/2015)
+Are you a curious little butterfly and noticed there are new features not yet pushed into the steam branch of development!?
+OH HOW CRUEL OF ME.
+Anyways, if you're reading this: show your support, man.
+I need to know someone out there appreciates/uses this software.
+Thanks!
+Dubpubber